Phenylephrine/ dextromethorphan/ guaifenesin capsules

-Phenylephrine/ dextromethorphan/ guaifenesin capsules is used for:
+Phenylephrine/ dextromethorphan/ guaifenesin capsules are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Phenylephrine/dextromethorphan/guaifenesin capsules is a decongestant, cough suppressant, and expectorant combination.
+Phenylephrine/dextromethorphan/guaifenesin capsules are a decongestant, cough suppressant, and expectorant combination.
 The decongestant works by constricting blood vessels and reducing swelling in the nasal passages.
 The expectorant works by loosening mucus and lung secretions in the chest, making coughs more productive.
 The cough suppressant works in the brain to help decrease the cough reflex.

 Do NOT use phenylephrine/ dextromethorphan/ guaifenesin capsules if:

 - you are allergic to any ingredient in phenylephrine/dextromethorphan/guaifenesin capsules

 - you have severe high blood pressure, rapid heartbeat, or other severe heart problems (eg, heart blood vessel disease)